apache/fineract/CONTRIBUTING.md

 After PR review and passing CI build, a committer will merge your PR branch into our primary integration branch, `develop`, either locally or on GitHub using "Merge pull request - Create a merge commit" (not "Squash and merge" and not "Rebase and merge").

+If merging the PR resolved a JIRA issue, mark that issue as resolved and set "Fix Version/s" to the next unreleased version.
+These fix versions only apply to the `apache/fineract` repository.
+Other repositories should set "Fix Version/s" to "Unknown".

 ### Signing Your Commits